 Before arriving at Flinders University, I held a McKenzie Postdoctoral Fellowship at the University of Melbourne (2016-2019) and a US National Science Foundation-funded Postdoctoral Research Fellowship at the University of Oregon (2014-2016).
 I received my PhD from the Australian National University in 2014.

 PhD (ANU), Grap.
 Dip.
-A. (Museums and Collections) (ANU), PhB (ANU)
+A. (Museums and Collections) (ANU), PhB (First Class Honours and University Medal) (ANU)

-You consent to the use of our cookies if you proceed.
+If you consent to the use of our cookies then please click the button below: